Diamondbacks Sign Former Yankees Reliever

 In this story:

-According to their transaction logs, the Arizona Diamondbacks have signed former New York Yankees right-hand reliever Indigo Diaz to a minor league contract.
+According to a recent report from ESPN's Jorge Castillo, the Arizona Diamondbacks have signed former New York Yankees right-hand reliever Jonathan Loaisiga to a minor league contract with an invitation to spring training.

-Diaz has spent the past three seasons in the Yankees' organization, pitching in Double-A in 2025.
-He'll join Arizona's system to add some relief depth to the D-backs' minor leagues.
+Loaisiga will have an opportunity to join a D-backs bullpen that was decimated by injuries in the 2025 season, and may even be able to provide some amount of leverage to a group that will not see the return of its top two leverage arms until at least mid-season.

 Arizona Diamondbacks Latest News